 A: In 2002, the Department of Medicine and the School of Medicine entered into a collaborative agreement with the government of Botswana and the Gates and Merck Foundations to develop an HIV care program for the citizens of Botswana.
 Since that time, the BUP partnership has expanded into a diverse set of programs in clinical care, medical education, and research.
 BUP’s mission is focused on strengthening local capacity to deliver quality health services.
 Through the BUP, Penn residents have the opportunity to learn from local clinicians and Penn faculty as they rotate on the internal medicine teams at the Princess Marina Hospital in the capital city of Gaborone

 Q: What is the Global Health Track?

-A: Individuals interested in serving the global community as a career path can apply to the Global Health Track as part of the categorical application process.
-We expect to take four individuals as interns.
-The curriculum begins in the PGY2 year with a core month of intensive course work in community health.
-International immersion experiences substitute for elective time in the 2 nd/3 rd years.
+A: Individuals interested in serving the global community as a career path can apply to the Global Health Equities Track as interns.
+The track can accommodate up to four residents each year.
+The curriculum begins in the PGY2 year with a core 2 week seminar and skills course.
+International immersion experiences substitute for elective time in the 2nd and 3rd years.
+Global sites include Princess Marina Hospital in Botswana and Tsehootsooi Medical Center of the Indian Health Service, Navajo Nation.
+Each resident also has a local community clinic where they provide care for medically underserved populations in Philadelphia.
 See link to Global Health.